Tube and Tyre Basic Guides By Carter Hayes March 7, 2026 9 min read

 rim size strategy guide

-You’ll upsize rims when you need improved lateral grip and steering precision for performance driving, keeping load index and speed rating matched to the vehicle.
-You’ll downsize for comfort and winter traction, using taller sidewalls to absorb bumps and reduce road harshness.
-Plan a seasonal wheel strategy that keeps overall tire diameter within ±3% of stock to preserve speedometer accuracy, gearing, and handling.
+Upsize rims when you need improved lateral grip and steering precision for performance driving, keeping load index and speed rating matched to the vehicle.
+Downsize for comfort and winter traction, using taller sidewalls to absorb bumps and reduce road harshness.
+Either way, plan a seasonal wheel strategy that keeps overall tire diameter within ±3% of stock to preserve speedometer accuracy, gearing, and handling.

 When To Upsize